JesseyH/EECS2311/README.txt

-1) The contents of the zip file are as follows:
+1) The contents of the project are as follows:
     - ApiJavaDoc: JavaDoc's for the API (only public methods).
     - EntireJavaDoc: JavaDoc's for the entire simulator project (private, package, protected and public methods).
     - src: Contains the source .java files for the Simulator.